ankursharma180/PositionBookDemo/README.md

 **********************GET SECURITIES INPUT********************
-If the input security is one, then enter input like this: 8,BUY,ACC1,SEC1,50 :
-If you have more than one security input, add a pipe character(|) in between input securities.
-Example: 8,BUY,ACC1,SEC1,50|9,SELL,ACC1,SEC1,10
 Please provide your input: 6,BUY,ACC2,SEC1,50|7,BUY,ACC2,SEC1,150|7,CANCEL,ACC2,SEC1,0|8,SELL,ACC2,SEC1,10

 <<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>>>>
  || ACC2 || SEC1 || 40 || [id:6,BUY,ACC2,SEC1,50] [id:7,BUY,ACC2,SEC1,150] [id:7,CANCEL,ACC2,SEC1,0] [id:8,SELL,ACC2,SEC1,10] ||